 Preliminary remark: discount for latent capital gains tax

-In the case of share deals, the purchaser may request a discount on the share purchase price because of latent taxation.
-The purpose of this practice is to offset latent tax liabilities, based on the unrealised capital gains on the company's real estate assets at the date of valuation of the company's shares.
-Indeed, the purchasers of shares in such a company may have to bear this tax liability in the event of a subsequent sale of the property by the company.
+As part of a share deal, the purchaser may request a discount on the share purchase price because of latent capital gains taxation.
+The purpose of this practice is to offset latent tax liabilities, based on the unrealised capital gains on the company's real estate assets when the company's shares are valued.
+Indeed, purchasers of shares in such companies may have to bear this tax liability if the company subsequently sells its real estate assets.

-However, according to a recent court decision that has clarified the situation, no discount should be requested by the corporate purchaser in the case of the acquisition of shares in a tax transparent entity such as an SCI, as such a purchaser should be entitled to cancel any latent tax liabilities on the real estate asset through a dissolution without liquidation of the SCI immediately after its acquisition.12
+However, under current market practice, a corporate purchaser would not typically request any discount when purchasing shares in a tax-transparent entity such as an SCI, as it should be able to cancel any latent tax liabilities on the real estate assets by dissolving the SCI without liquidation immediately after its acquisition.10

 The taxation of capital gains on shares of French companies is as follows.